 Our recovery approach

-We believe that with the right support, people with mental ill health can recover; that this capacity is inherent to the individual and that our role is to support them to discover the strengths they have to break away from the role and identity of 'patient'.
+We believe that with the right support, people can recover from mental ill health, and that this capacity is inherent to the individual.
+Our role is to support them in developing the strengths they need to break away from the role and identity of 'patient'.

 “We help them on their way.
 Seeing someone actually progress with their life, and show the initiative and drive to want to do it – I find that really rewarding.”